 If The Leadership School uses a salary schedule in which a teacher receives a higher salary if he or she has earned credit hours in graduate-level courses, the school shall consider any teacher who has completed a certified teacher externship to have completed credit hours in graduate-level courses on its salary schedule in the manner prescribed by the equivalency schedule developed under this section and compensate the teacher accordingly.

-Flag of the United States of America and Pledge of Allegiance Model Policy[recommended]
+Flag of the United States of America and Pledge of Allegiance Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.